📖 WHAT IS DOCKER? CHAPTER 1

 Docker Registry: Repository for storing images (Docker Hub, private registries)

 A Docker image is a read-only template used to create containers.
-Images are built from Dockerfiles and consist of multiple layers that are stacked on top of each other.
+Images are built from Dockerfiles and consist of multiple layers stacked on top of each other.

 ┌─────────────────────────┐